ibm-cloud-docs/account/catalog-operator-tutorial.md

 1. Click **Validate**.

+## Manage compliance
+{: #catalog-operator-controls}
+{: step}

+Controls are safeguards that are used to meet security and compliance requirements.
+Only controls that are supported by Security and Compliance Center, formatted correctly, and validated by Code Risk Analysis and Security and Compliance Center scans appear in the catalog.
+For more information, see [Adding compliance details](/docs/account?topic=account-catalog-format-controls).

+### Manage compliance controls
+{: #catalog-operator-add-controls}

+You can review the controls that were added from your readme file and add additional controls.

+1. Click **Add controls**.
+1. Choose a profile.
+1. Select the controls that you want to add to your version.
+1. Click **Add** > **Next**.

+### Run Code Risk Analyzer scan
+{: #catalog-operator-cra-scan}

+Scan your source code with Code Risk Analyzer to identify any security vulnerabilities that you need to assess.

+1. Click **Run scan**.
+2. Wait for the scan to finish.
+3. Click **Next**.

+### Add Security and Compliance Center scan
+{: #catalog-operator-scc-scan}

+Add the scans that you previously ran in the Security and Compliance Center.
+Security and Compliance Center determine adherence to regulatory controls.
+For more information, see [Scheduling a scan](/docs/security-compliance?topic=security-compliance-schedule-scan).

+1. Select the profile that you scanned.
+1. Select the Security and Compliance Center scan.
+1. Click **Apply scan**.
+1. Click **Next**.

+## Review requirements
+{: #operator-review-reqs}

+You must complete validation and any other requirements to publish to your account.

 ## Next steps
 {: #catalog-operator-next}

 After you onboard and validate your Operator, you're ready to publish it to your account.
 From the **Actions** menu, select **Publish to account**.
 As a result, the Operator is available only to users who have access to the `Sample Operator` private catalog in your account.